Contact Us for a Free Consultation (213) 542-0979

 Los Angeles Hit And Run Attorney

-When it comes to hit and run accidents, there's a number of important issues that have to be grappled with as a Los Angeles criminal defense attorney when you're defending a client.
-One of the biggest ones is whether or not the hit and run caused just property damage or also caused injury as well.
+When it comes to hit-and-run accidents, a number of important issues have to be grappled with as a Los Angeles criminal defense attorney when you're defending a client.
+One of the biggest ones is whether or not the hit-and-run caused property damage or injury.

-Obviously, if there is an injury involved, the prosecutors are going to be much more harsh on how they deal with the case.
-There also may be a civil suit that gets filed against the person that will have to be resolved.
+Obviously, if an injury is involved, the prosecutors will be much harsher in how they handle the case.
+A civil suit against the person may also be filed, which will have to be resolved.

-If it's a situation where an injury or death is involved with the hit and run, the prosecutors will usually assign that case to a more seasoned prosecutor and they will be looking to compensate the victim for their injuries and punish the defendant for their activities.
+Suppose it's a situation where an injury or death is involved with the hit and run.
+In that case, the prosecutors will usually assign that case to a more seasoned prosecutor, who will be looking to compensate the victim for their injuries and punish the defendant for their activities.

-If there's alcohol or any type of substance abuse problem available at the time of the arrest, then the person who is usually alcohol or any other substance who is impaired and gets in a hit and run will usually have additional allegations filed against them and be looking at additional punishment.
+Suppose there's an alcohol or any type of substance abuse problem available at the time of the arrest.
+In that case, the person who is usually alcohol or any other substance who is impaired and gets in a hit and run will usually have additional allegations filed against them and be looking at additional punishment.

 Hit and Run Death Cases